How Much Does Garage Door Spring Replacement Cost?

 Type of Door

 Residential garage doors are built using torsion or extension springs that create the force required to lift and lower the garage at a controlled speed.
-Whether you have a roll-up garage door or a tilt-up door, the cost is calculated by the kind of spring being replaced.
+Whether a home has a roll-up garage door or a tilt-up door, the cost is calculated by the kind of spring being replaced.
 A commercial garage door is much larger and heavier than a residential door and is used more frequently than most residential doors, so the springs likely break more often.
 Commercial garage door springs cost $100 to $500 plus $150 to $300 for labor.

 Garage Door Spring Replacement Cost: Types of Doors and Springs